ccozad/python-playground/README.md

  - How fast will my request be added?
    - Probably not very fast for requests outside of a support package because this repo is maintained by a working professional
    - If you require fast, predictable responses, please purchase a support package
- - Can support package be purchased?
+ - Can support packages be purchased?
    - Yes, various support packages can be purchased and customized for your needs.
 Support areas available include:
    - On demand support videos
    - 1:1 and team coaching